 Address: Tutkijantie 28, FI 96900 Rovaniemi, Lapland, Finland

 The Apukka Resort is located in the heart of Lapland.
-It is one of the most sought-after glass igloos in Finland and offers a range of accommodation options.
+It is one of Finland’s most sought-after glass igloos and offers a range of accommodation options.

 The primary attraction at the resort is the superior Aurora Cabins.

-These cabins bring you closer to nature, and they feature ceilings and glass roofs that offer panoramic views of the surroundings.
-Every cabin is designed to offer a high level of comfort, and it is equipped with some of the basic amenities.
+These cabins bring you closer to nature and feature ceilings and glass roofs that offer panoramic views of the surroundings.
+Every cabin is designed to offer a high level of comfort and is equipped with some of the basic amenities.

 It also has a restaurant that is popular for Nordic cooking.
 An ideal time to visit this resort is from August to April.